 Carter started excavating, but Lord Carnarvon became impatient at the lack of results after some years.
 Lord Carnarvon told Carter he had only one more season of funding to find the tomb of King Tutankhamun.

 Carter was under pressure, but he was lucky.

 Howard Carter entered King Tutankhamen's burial chamber and found a series of coffins that contained the teen king's mummified body.
 Public domain

-On November 4, 1922, a boy who worked as a water fetcher on the excavation started to dig in the sand with a stick.
-There, he discovered a stone step and he quickly showed it to Carter.
+On November 4, 1922, a boy who worked as a water fetcher on the excavation started digging in the sand with a stick.
+He discovered a stone step there and quickly showed it to Carter.

 On November 26, 1922, Carter and Lord Carnarvon entered the tomb, where they found an immense collection of gold and treasures.
-Some months later, on February 16, 1923, Carter opened the innermost chamber and found the sarcophagus of King Tutankhamun and this became one of the greatest discoveries in the history of Egypt.
+Some months later, on February 16, 1923, Carter opened the innermost chamber and found the sarcophagus of King Tutankhamun, which became one of the most significant discoveries in the history of Egypt.